When you are spending money to set up your new radiant underfloor heating system it makes sense that you would want to save a few bucks.

 - Included SmartSensor extends comfort to your most important rooms

-- Comes with Alexa Built-in for calls, music, and added control
+- Comes with Siri and Alexa Built-in for calls, music, and added control...

-- Automatically pauses your HVAC system anytime a door or window is left open...
+- Automatically pauses your heating or cooling when a door or window is left...

 The Ecobee Smart Thermostat is an expensive thermostat, no doubt about it.
 But it helps to have when you are using it for radiant heat in a few ways.